Yuride0404127/ACLNet-KD/README.md

 ## Feature Maps

 The results graphs of our tests are saved in the [Baidu Clould]<https://pan.baidu.com/s/1d0poeuS5JQt4dDQ9FhibJg?pwd=cim9>   提取码：cim9

+## Training Weights

+All the training weights of our model will be saved in the: [Baidu Clould] <https://pan.baidu.com/s/13FeF2hgFtm6SrsEkhnT-lQ?pwd=dsy6>  提取码：dsy6